PeV-Scale SUSY and Cosmic Strings from F-term Hybrid Inflation: Introduction

 Given that the interpretation of this signal in terms of the merging of supermassive black hole binaries is somewhat disfavored \cite{nano1}, its attribution to gravitational radiation emitted by topologically unstable superheavy CSs -- which may arise after the end of FHI -- attracts a fair amount of attention \cite{nasri, leont, so10, su5, buchfhi, infl}.
 In particular, the observations can be interpreted if the CSs are meta- \cite{meta1} or quasi-stable \cite{quasi}.
 Both types of topologically unstable CSs arise from the symmetry breaking $\mathbb{G}\to \mathbb{H} \times U(1)$, which produces monopoles.
 The subsequent $U(1)$ breaking yields CSs which connect monopoles with antimonopoles.
 We here assume that these last ones are inflated away, but can appear on metastable CSs via quantum pair creation.
 Therefore, metastable CSs can be easily achieved if a $U(1)$ symmetry is embedded in a gauge group with higher rank such as the Pati-Salam \cite{nasri}, the flipped $SU(5)$ \cite{leont} or $SO(10)$ \cite{so10}.
 For this reason, in this work we focus on FHI realized in a $B-L$ extension of \emph{Minimal SUSY Standard Model} ({\sf\ftn MSSM}) -- cf. \cref{buchbl, nasri} -- which dilutes possibly preexisting monopoles and is naturally accompanied by the production of a network of CSs.
 On the other hand, we do not specify the mechanism of the monopole production and the metastability of CSs, as done, e.g., in \cref{buchfhi, infl}.

 We adopt the minimal possible framework \cite{mfhi, kaihi} which supports observationally acceptable FHI.
 It employs minimal \Ka\ for the inflaton field, RCs and soft SUSY-breaking terms.
 From the last ones, the tadpole term plays a crucial role in establishing compatibility with data.
-Its magnitude can be motivated by intertwining \cite{asfhi} the \emph{inflationary sector} ({\sf \ftn IS}) with a \emph{hidden sector} ({\sf \ftn HS}) as that introduced in \cref{susyr} which exhibits a mildly violated $R$ symmetry similar to that used for FHI \cite{susyhybrid} -- for earlier attempts see \crefs{buch1,nshi,high,stefan,davis}.
+Its magnitude can be motivated by intertwining \cite{asfhi} the \emph{inflationary sector} ({\sf \ftn IS}) with a \emph{hidden sector} ({\sf \ftn HS}) introduced in \cref{susyr}.
+Contrary to earlier attempts \cite{buch1,nshi,high,stefan,davis} this HS respects a mildly violated $R$ symmetry which is compatible with that adopted for FHI \cite{susyhybrid}.
 The consequences of the interconnection of the two sectors above are the following:

 \begin{itemize}

 \item The $R$ charge $2/\nu$ of the goldstino superfield -- which is related to the geometry of the HS \cite{susyr} -- is constrained to values with $0<\nu<1$.